George Ostrogorsky: Early life and education

-Ostrogorsky was born in Saint Petersburg, Russia Empire, the son of a secondary school principal and a writer on pedagogical subjects.
+Ostrogorsky was born in Saint Petersburg, Russian Empire, the son of a secondary school principal and a writer on pedagogical subjects.
+His mother Aleksandra Konstantinovna Lehmann was of German-Swiss descent.
+His father, Aleksandar Yakovlevich Ostrogorsky, was of Jewish origin.

 He completed his secondary education in a St. Petersburg classical gymnasium and thus acquired knowledge of Greek early in life.
+His family became a part of the White Russian émigré in the wake of the Russian Civil War (1917–1923).
 He began his university studies at the University of Heidelberg (1921), where he devoted himself initially to philosophy, economics, and sociology, though he also took classes in classical archaeology.
 His teachers included Karl Jaspers, Heinrich Rickert, Alfred Weber and Ludwig Curtius.
 His interest in history, especially Byzantine history, was awakened by Percy Ernst Schramm.
 After studying various aspects of Byzantinology in Paris (1924–25), Ostrogorsky received his doctorate from the University of Heidelberg (1927) with the dissertation The Rural Tax Community of the Byzantine Empire in the Tenth Century.
-He then taught as Privatdozent in Breslau from 1928 and moved to Belgrade in 1933.
+He then taught as Privatdozent in Breslau from 1928 and when the German Nazis gained power in 1933, he moved to Belgrade.
 Ostrogorsky concerned himself with three main areas of research: economic, social, and institutional history with a focus on Byzantine peasantry, Byzantine theology, and imperial ideology, and Byzantine-Slavic relations, in particular in the Balkans.